biavillasboas/SIO221A/README.md

 **Novice:**

-1. Install Anaconda following [these instructions](https://carpentries.github.io/workshop-template/#python) according to your operational system.
+- Install Anaconda following [these instructions](https://carpentries.github.io/workshop-template/#python) according to your operational system.

 **If you are confortable using the terminal and are interested in using Git:**

-1. You can either install Anaconda (recommended) as explained above or if you would like to have more control over which packsges are installed, you could alternativelly install Python using [Miniconda](https://docs.conda.io/en/latest/miniconda.html)
+- You can either install Anaconda (recommended) as explained above or if you would like to have more control over which packages are installed, you could alternativelly install Python using [Miniconda](https://docs.conda.io/en/latest/miniconda.html)

-2. Install Git following [these instructions](https://carpentries.github.io/workshop-template/#git) according to your operational system.
+- Install Git following [these instructions](https://carpentries.github.io/workshop-template/#git) according to your operational system.

+All the notebooks in this repository were developed and tested for the packages and versions specified in the `environment.yml` file.
+To make sure that you are able to run the notebooks locally, we recomend that you create a [Conda environment](https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/environments.html) using the `environment.yml`.
+Instructions for how to do this are available